About

 The cake was incredibly moist and light as well.
 And most definitely did not taste soapy (YAY!).

 So what’s your favourite cake?
-Mine is most definitely a chocolate cake (or an extra fudgy chocolate cake) which, if you follow my blog, might not come as a surprise at all!
+Mine is most definitely a classic chocolate cake with a classic American chocolate buttercream frosting (or an extra fudgy chocolate cake) which, if you follow my blog, might not come as a surprise at all!

 Ombre Crusting Cream Cheese Frosting